 Children have a fundamental right to receive financial support from both parents.
-Since both parents have a responsibility to provide for their children, parents cannot enter in to any private agreement that might lessen a child’s right to financial support.
-Any private agreements that intend to terminate a child’s support from either parent are void and are against public policy.
+Since both parents have a responsibility to provide for their children, parents cannot enter into any private agreement that might lessen a child’s right to financial support.
+Any individual agreements that intend to terminate a child’s support from either parent are void and are against public policy.

-Each jurisdiction maintains child support guidelines that determine the amount of child support.
-Child support is calculated by considering the number of minor children, the parents’ disposable income, and the amount of parenting time spent with the children.
+Each jurisdiction maintains child support guidelines that define the amount of child support.
+The court bases child support payments by considering the number of minor children, the parents’ disposable income, and the amount of parenting time spent with the children.

-Courts have the power to order child support payments either above or below the guidelines if there is a finding that the guideline amounts are unjust or are against a child’s best interest.
+Courts have the power to order child support payments either above or below the guidelines if they find that the guideline amounts are unjust or are against a child’s best interest.

 Some possible reasons that the court can assess different support amounts include:

 A court can modify or change child support if a person’s income level changes.

 Some accepted reasons to modify child support include:

 Courts can also consider the following factors in raising or lowering child support obligations above or below guidelines:

 Child support obligations usually end when the minor child becomes emancipated (achieves independence, generally at the age of 18).
 Different jurisdictions maintain different emancipation ages.
 In California, the emancipation age is 18, but a parent may still be obligated to pay child support for a 19-year-old child who is still enrolled in high school full-time.